-SensationALL evolved from the closure of the Raeden Centre (a facility for children with complex needs in Aberdeen) in the Summer of 2011, which resulted in a collection of unused sensory and soft play equipment.
+SensationALL evolved in response to the closure of the Raeden Centre (a facility for children with complex needs in Aberdeen) in the summer of 2011, which left a gap in local service provision.

-Not wishing to see these resources go to waste, a few parents and professionals came together with the vision to give people with disabilities a place to belong, where they can feel empowered, safe and supported throughout their lives.
-A place where they could access specialist support in a fun and friendly, tailored environment.
+Parent, Susan Kay and occupational therapist, Suz Strachan came together with the vision to give families living with multiple support needs (MSN) and disabilities a place to belong, where they can feel empowered, safe and supported throughout their lives.
+A place where they can access specialist support and sensory facilities in a safe, friendly and tailored environment.

 But this is only the beginning…we have big plans to transform the building into a state-of-the-art facility for MSN families and the local community.
 A truly inclusive facility for all abilities, and a home for our organisation for many years to come.

 Susan Strachan, Bob McCracken and Susan Kay, May 2019 [image copyright SensationALL]